kartik-v/bootstrap-fileinput/README.md

 ![File Input Screenshot](https://lh6.googleusercontent.com/-2niyujIaat0/UyqzA_78OQI/AAAAAAAAADE/f6IJkr11uA8/w666-h418-no/fileinput-screenshot.jpg)

+> NOTE: The latest version of the plugin v1.5.0 has been released.
+Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-fileinput/blob/master/CHANGE.md) for details.

 ## Features

 1. The plugin will convert a simple HTML file input to an advanced file picker control.
 Will help fallback to a normal HTML file input for browsers not supporting JQuery or Javascript.